-Food Truck Business
+Food Truck Business - SBDCNet

 - “Companies in this industry prepare meals and snacks for immediate consumption from motorized vehicles or nonmotorized carts, such as food trucks, ice cream trucks, mobile concession stands, and hot dog carts.
 No major companies dominate the industry.

-- About 2.5 billion people around the world purchase food from mobile food outlets and street kiosks each day, according to the Food and Agriculture Organization of the United Nations.
-Demand for mobile food services is high in Asia and Latin America, as street food is a culinary staple in countries such as Brazil, Thailand, and Indonesia.
+- Street foods represent a significant part of urban food consumption for millions of low-and-middle-income consumers in urban areas on a daily basis, according to the Food and Agriculture Organization (FAO) of the United Nations.
+Street food selling provides a regular source of income for millions of people in developing countries.

-- The U.S. mobile food services industry includes about 5,500 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $3 billion, according to Food Truck Nation.
+- The US mobile food services industry includes about 5,200 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $1.2 billion.

 - Competitive Landscape: Demand is driven by consumer tastes, personal income, and local demographics.
 The profitability of individual companies depends on location selection, food quality, and effective marketing.
 Large companies have advantages in name recognition and economies of scale in food and equipment purchasing.
 Small companies can compete effectively by specializing in unique food products and leveraging relationships with local suppliers.
-The industry is fragmented: the top 50 companies account for about 30% of revenue.
+The industry is highly fragmented: the top 50 companies account for about 20% of revenue.

-- Mobile food service operators compete with traditional brick-and-mortar restaurants and specialty eateries, as well as grocery and convenience stores that sell snacks and other prepared food items.”
+- Mobile food service operators compete with traditional brick-and-mortar restaurants and specialty eateries, as well as grocery and convenience stores that sell snacks and other prepared food items.

+- Products, Operations & Technology: Sales of meals, snacks, and beverages from mobile food outlets account for the bulk of industry revenue.”

 This Street Stalls & Kiosks market research report summary is from Euromonitor, which also sells a full version of this report.